 The gallery is in tribute to Norman S. Jason.

-This month’s gallery focuses on family.
-Many artists in our network have created beautiful artworks tying to this concept, illustrating partners, mothers, or children, while others highlight their pets, communities, or homes.
+This month’s gallery shines a light on family.
+Many artists and writers in our network have created poignant pieces related to family, centering partners, mothers, or children, while others highlight their pets, communities, or homes.
 JAC recognizes the importance of family in people’s lives, as a source of inspiration, but also in companionship, care, and love.
 Family is not limited to those with whom we are biologically related, but also encapsulates the chosen families we develop around us, the bonds created through the connection and care found within a community and between friends.
 While the prison industrial complex often severs relationships through incarceration, we seek to act as a bridge between communities, families, and artists, fostering connections rooted in shared interests, passions, and experiences.

 The recent passing of Norman S. Jason, our Founding Director’s father and a valued member of our community, reminded us the importance of family.
 This gallery of the month is dedicated to Norman.
 His passing on July 18, 2021 brought both the grief of loss and the joy of remembrance to our lives.
 In the words of his daughter, Wendy: